Members of Staff responsible for this document:

 Woodcote House School is a family-owned Preparatory Boarding and Day school for boys aged 7 – 13 years.
 It is an educational establishment and a place of work.
 This Medical Policy is designed to comply with the best practice and meet the legal requirements of the School.
 We aim to take the best possible medical and pastoral care of our boys, efficiently and sympathetically.
 The staff are “in loco parentis” with regard to the pastoral care of the boys, who will receive medication in event of illness or injury at the discretion of the Head Matron and her team of Matrons.

 First Aid and Medical Matters are the responsibility of the Head Matron, as is the storage and disposal of all medicines and medical equipment.
-The Headmaster and his Wife are also kept informed of any illness and assist in any injuries, should the need arise.
+The Headmaster and The Head of Pastoral Care are also kept informed of any illness and assist in any injuries, should the need arise.

 The Matrons are ultimately responsible for the boys’ health and parents are always kept informed of any issues that may arise.
 There will always be a minimum of two Matrons available at one time to look after boys who are unwell and the Head Matron is always contactable in the event of an accident or emergency.
 The Head Matron will decide if a boy is unfit to play games and this is written on the “Day List” which is read out in Assembly each morning.

 The heights and weights of each boy are measured every term.
 If a boy is injured, he is taken to A&E at St. Peter’s Hospital, Chertsey, or Frimley Park Hospital, Frimley, or if less serious, Magnolia House Surgery in Sunningdale.

 First Aid Kits around the School are checked at least each term and can be found in the following locations:

 Staff First Aid Training is carried out by an External Agency, every 3 years (most recently on 11.01.16)